-The applicant reiterates that the proposed project is part of a series of CON applications to operate a children's specialty hospital under a separate hospital license, with the same beds and services that are currently operated under the SBHF license.
+WCHJ reiterates that the proposed project is part of a series of CON applications to operate a children's specialty hospital under a separate hospital license, with the same beds and services that are currently operated under the SBHF license.

-WCHJ discusses that three of Wolfson's five Children's Specialty Centers-Clay County, Volusia County and Columbia County-are located in PCCSPA 2 and that these centers further enhance access to pediatric care and to Wolfson services.
-The applicant discusses that hospitals under the SBHF license have opened freestanding emergency rooms and that these provide access to pediatric emergency medicine specialists and nurses near where patients live, including emergency transportation for direct admission to Wolfson when the patient's condition requires an inpatient admission.
+WCHJ discusses that three of Wolfson's five Children's Specialty Centers - Clay County, Volusia County and Columbia County located in POHSPA 2 and that these centers further enhance access to pediatric care and to

+Wolfson services.
+The applicant notes that hospitals under the SBHF license have opened freestanding emergency rooms and that these provide access to pediatric emergency medicine specialists and nurses near where patients live, including emergency transportation for direct admits to Wolfson when the patient's condition requires an inpatient admission.